MJyot/azure-docs/articles/application-gateway/migrate-v1-v2.md

 This article primarily helps with the configuration migration.
 The traffic migration would vary depending on customer’s needs and environment.
 But we have included some general recommendations further in this [article](#traffic-migration).

+> [!IMPORTANT]
+>
+>**Known Issue:** Running the migration script multiple times in the same powershell session/window can delete all resources in the resource group.
+>
+>**Mitigation:** To avoid this issue, please run the migration script in a new PowerShell window or session each time.
+You can ensure that a new session is created before >running the migration script again by running "Exit-PSSession" each time after the script has finished.
+>
+>**Resolution:** We apologize for the inconvenience and understand that this is not the ideal experience.
+We are working on fixing this issue and we expect to have a >solution by August 10, 2023.
+After this date, customers will be able to run the migration script in the same session.

 ## Prerequisites

 * An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).